 Such actions should not be tolerated, but rather condemned and those involved should be urged to stop such malicious acts.
 If the situation does not change, the superiors must be notified.
 Serious breaches can lead to dismissal.

-A young care assistant is subjected to inappropriate remarks and gestures by his/her superior.
+subjected to inappropriate remarks and gestures by his/her superior.
 What do you do?
+This type of behaviour must not be